 2. Further Enhanced Communication

-To stay on topic and maximize conversational flow, you can share files and include their main ideas and comments.
+To stay on topic and maximize conversational flow, you can share files in Slack and include their main ideas and comments.
 This boosts communication because applicable information is attached to each shared file, preventing confusion.
 This also saves time as members don’t need to spend resources or sacrifice productivity explaining the shared file.

-Most importantly, DAM uses metadata which allows users to search for specific images.
-This speeds up the sharing process and lets members quickly complete projects with minimal delay.
+DAM syncs with Slack to instantly share stored images with other team members.
+It also uses metadata which allows users to search for specific images.
+This speeds up the sharing process and lets members quickly complete projects.
 As users familiarize themselves with the metadata feature, they’ll begin to share more relevant images and files with team members, making for more accurate projects.

 Slack file storage is best utilized by businesses when users understand the important features and potential of the system.
 Unlock these capabilities for success by furthering the way your company utilizes Slack for its file storage.